 - 1.1 Notify the Agency in writing to obtain its approval for ANY proposed changes to the operation at least fourteen (14) days prior to making the change.
 The notification shall contain a description of the proposed change in operation.
 It is not necessary to make such a notification if an application to vary this Permit has been made and the application contains a description of the proposed change.
-In this condition, 'change in operation' means a: "change in the nature or functioning, or an extension, or any additional installation, which may have consequences for the environment".
+In this condition, 'change in operation' means a change in the nature or functioning of the operation, or an extension, or any additional installation, which may have consequences for the environment.
 Changes in operation may include but are not limited to the following: - a.
-Change in drill ship, or method(s) of drilling and well test; - b.
-Installation of new and/or changes (excluding routine maintenance) to equipment, machine, apparatus, mechanism, system or technology serving the facility or operation; - c.
-Any change of technology used or installed at the facility for which effluent may be discharged or any changes in the nature, composition, concentration or quantity of the discharge; or - d.
-Any other variance prescribed by Regulation 20(3) of the Environmental Protection (Authorisations) Regulations. - 1.2 Comply with the approved Environmental Management Plan (EMP) dated February, 2020, inclusive of all protocols, plans and mitigation measures stipulated therein, all of which constitute terms and conditions of this Permit.
-Failure to comply with the approved EMP (February, 2020) constitutes a breach of this Permit, EXCEPT where an alternative course of action is proven more appropriate or applicable, to the satisfaction of the Agency, in a given circumstance. - a.
-Pursuant to Condition 1.2 above, the application of an alternative course of action which is proven more appropriate in a given circumstance shall be communicated to the Agency immediately at the relevant time, as well as reported under Condition 13.4 of this Permit. - 1.3 Comply with the provisions of the Environmental Protection Act, Cap.
-20:05, Petroleum Exploration and Production Act, 1986, the Petroleum Exploration and Production (Amendment) Act, 1992, the Pesticides and Toxic Chemicals Act, No. 13 of 2000, the Pesticides and Toxic Chemicals Regulations, No. 8 of 2004, and the Pesticides and Toxic Chemicals (Amendment) Regulations, No. 8 of 2007.
+Change in drill ship, or method(s) of drilling and well testing;

+b.
+Installation of new and/or changes (excluding routine maintenance) to equipment, machine, apparatus, mechanism, system or technology serving the facility or operation;

+c.
+Any change of technology used or installed at the facility from which effluents may be discharged or any changes in the nature, composition, concentration or quantity of the discharge; or d.
+Any other variance prescribed by Regulation 20(3) of the Environmental Protection (Authorisations) Regulations.

+- 1.2 Comply with the approved Revised Environmental Assessment and Management Plan (EAMP) dated October, 2020, inclusive of all protocols, plans and mitigation measures stipulated therein, all of which constitute terms and conditions of this Permit.
+Failure to comply with the approved Revised EAMP (October, 2020) constitutes a breach of this Permit, EXCEPT where an alternative course of action is proven more appropriate or applicable, to the satisfaction of the Agency, in a given circumstance. - a.
+Pursuant to Condition 1.2 above, the application of an alternative course of action which is proven more appropriate in a given circumstance shall be communicated to the Agency within twenty-four (24) hours of the determination of the alternative course. - 1.3 Comply with the provisions of the Environmental Protection Act, Cap.
+20:05, Petroleum Exploration and Production Act, 1986, the Petroleum Exploration and Production (Amendment) Act, 1992, the Pesticides and Toxic Chemicals Act, No. 13 of 2000, the Pesticides and Toxic Chemicals Regulations, No. 8 of 2004, and the Pesticides and Toxic Chemicals (Amendment) Regulations, No. 8 of 2007. - 1.4 Comply with the following legislation and regulatory instruments as specified under "3.0 Administrative Framework" in the approved Revised Environmental